Dogtooth (film): International

 A. O. Scott of The New York Times wrote that the film "at times seems as much an exercise in perversity as an examination of it", and that "The static wide-screen compositions are beautiful and strange, with the heads and limbs of the characters frequently cropped.
 The light is gauzy and diffuse, helping to produce an atmosphere that is insistently and not always unpleasantly dreamlike.
 You might think of paintings by Balthus or maybe Alex Katz, though the implied stories in those pictures are more genuinely evocative and haunting than the actual narrative of Dogtooth."

 Several reviewers, such as Harkness and Bradshaw, made comparisons to the 2008 Fritzl case, although they noted that the screenplay was written before the case emerged.
 Scott, like Ebert, made references to homeschooling.
-Resemblances have been noted to the 1972 Mexican film The Castle of Purity.

 The film's larger meaning eluded easy expression.
 Scott called the film "a conversation piece.
 Though the conversation may... be more along the lines of: 'What was that?'
 'I don't know.
 Weird.'
 'Yeah.' [shudder].
 'Weird.'"
 Olsen saw Dogtooths substance as "part enigma, part allegory and even part sci-fi in its creation of a completely alternate reality."
 Ebert found a "message" in the film, which he put as: "God help children whose parents insanely demand unquestioning obedience to their deranged standards....
 [S]ome have even described the film as a comedy.
 I wasn't laughing."
 For Bradshaw, the film investigates "the essential strangeness of something society insists is the benchmark of normality: the family, a walled city state with its own autocratic rule and untellable secrets."
 Harkness noted the "absolute mockery the situation makes of the perfect family ideal", where "Lanthimos isn't interested in making specific political or social points and he refuses to offer any clarifying backstory", and found Dogtooths oddness "as organic and playful as its impact is incisor sharp."

 In a 2012 interview, filmmaker David Lynch called Dogtooth "a fantastic comedy".